On the topological contents of eta invariants: Examples

-We first explain that $\ev_{q^{*}\lambda_{k}-k}(\eta^{an}([M,f,g]))$ is exactly given by $\rho(\Dirac_{M},\bV)$ defined in (\ref{eq3000}).
-We are going to use the notation introduced in Subsection \ref{sec81}.
-As an intermediate step we choose, for a suitable non-vanishing integer $l$, a zero bordism $(W,F,G)$ of the union of $l$ copies of the cycle $(M,f,g)$ with $Spin^{c}$-geometry.
+\end{lem} \proof We are going to use the notation introduced in Subsection \ref{sec81}.
+As an intermediate step we choose, for a suitable non-vanishing integer $l$, a zero bordism $(W,(F,G))$ of the union of $l$ copies of the cycle $(M,(f,g))$ with $Spin^{c}$-geometry.
 The geometric bundle $\bU$ is then the flat hermitean bundle classified by $F$, and we have by Definition \ref{etaandef} If we use (\ref{eq870}) instead, then we express this evaluation in terms of an integral over local data on $W$ and the reduced $\eta$-invariants.
 Because of $\ch(\nabla^{U})=k$ the local contributions cancel out and we remain with

-as desired.
-This is also the analytic side of the index theorem for flat bundles in \cite[Thm.
-5.3]{MR0397799}.